Virus spread feared where water is scarce around the world

 “Funding for (water, sanitation and hygiene) has been going down,” Riems said.
 “Not enough people will have access to water, not enough people will be able to wash their hands and more people will get sick.”

-Zeina Karam in Beirut, Maggie Michael in Cairo and Renato Brito in Manaus, Brazil, contributed.
+Zeina Karam and Sarah El Deeb in Beirut, Maggie Michael in Cairo, and Renato Brito in Manaus, Brazil contributed.

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.